omniauth/omniauth-oauth2/README.md

       # This is where you pass the options you would pass when
       # initializing your consumer from the OAuth gem.
       option :client_options, {:site => "https://api.somesite.com"}

+      # You may specify that your strategy should use PKCE by setting
+      # the pkce option to true: https://tools.ietf.org/html/rfc7636
+      option :pkce, true

       # These are called after authentication has succeeded.
 If
       # possible, you should try to set the UID without making